On our road trip across Arizona we called into the amazing Petrified Forest National Park,…

-We had risen early planing to visit Montezuma Castle an ancient cliff dwelling south of Sedona.
-The road took us through a scenic drive among the red rocks that are synonymous with the area and then down to a dirt track (we seemed to be traveling on a lot of those at the time) when we come across another National Monument called Montezuma Well.
+We had risen early planning to visit Montezuma Castle an ancient cliff dwelling south of Sedona.
+The road took us through a scenic drive among the red rocks that are synonymous with the area and then down to a dirt track (we seemed to be travelling on a lot of those at the time) when we come across another National Monument called Montezuma Well.
 This is a sinkhole; a collapsed underground limestone cavern filled with water.
 More than a million gallons of water a day flow continuously in the Well, creating a lush, verdant oasis in the midst of the surrounding desert grassland.
 Montezuma Well is 368 feet across and 55 feet deep.
-There is a short trail that took us down to the well floor and we were amazed to see the ancient dwellings on the sidewalls and along the edge of the well.
-Climbing back up to the top of the well rim we follow another trail to where the spring water from the Well had cut through the limestone to form a stream.
-This stream had been diverted by the ancient locals to act as irrigation to their fields where they grown their crops.
+There is a short trail that took us down to the Well floor and we were amazed to see the ancient dwellings on the sidewalls and along the edge of the well.
+Climbing back up to the top of the Well rim we follow another trail to where the spring water from the Well had cut through the limestone to form a stream.
+This stream had been diverted by the ancient locals to act as irrigation to their fields where they grew their crops.
 Although this was not a planned trip we had a really enjoyable time here.

 Directions: Follow I-17 to exit 289 (90 minutes north of Phoenix, 45 minutes south of Flagstaff).

 Drive east (through two traffic circles) for approximately 1/2 mile to the blinking red light.
 Turn left onto Montezuma Castle Road.

 |Address:||Montezuma Castle Rd, Camp Verde, AZ, United States|

 Open Daily: 8 am – 5 pm (Last Vehicle Entry at 4:45)